chanzuckerberg/czi-oss-training/01-intro-to-os/03-understand-oss-governance.md

 ### A note on terminology

-The terms used above like "core team", "elected council", etc., are not formal terms but a best-approximation for understanding governance.
+The terms used above like "core team", "elected council", etc., are not formal terms but a best-approximation for describing and understanding governance models.
 The spirit behind each model and their difference are more important.
 Moreover, every project implements governance differently and will have project-specific nuances.